 To read about Bhaktapur and Nagarkot check out my other post Nepal: Nature, Culture and UNESCO Sights and the same post also shows you Kathmandu city center Thamel and Durbar Square.

 Sights around Kathmandu on the Map

-The map shows the locations of temples are Himalaya view points around Kathmandu.
+The map shows the locations of the temples and Himalaya view points described in this post.

-For a closer view of the locations click the right up corner of the map to view it in Google maps.
+For a closer view of the locations zoom out the map.

 UNESCO Listed Temples around Kathmandu